uva-responsibleai/fall-24/fairness/jan-31.md

 In order to commute the one-sided P value for the permutation test, let $\{(X_i, Y_i)\}_i$ denote all partitions of $X \cup Y$ into two sets of equal size.

-Then, P-value of permutation test as follows,
+Then, P-value of permutation test is as follows,
 $$Pr[s(X_i, Y_i, A, B) > s(X, Y, A, B)]$$

 Concurrently, the effect size can be calculated as follows,

 $$\frac{\mu_{x \in X} s(x, A, B) - \mu_{y \in Y} s(y, A, B)}{\sigma_{w \in X\cup Y} s(w, A, B)}$$

 where $\sigma$ represents the standard deviation.
 However, the effect size is a normalized measure of how separated the two distributions of association between the target and attribute are.
-Furthermore, the P-values and effect sizes cannot be interepreted in the same way as IAT because the subjects of the experiments are words.
+Furthermore, the P-values and effect sizes cannot be interepreted in the same way as IAT because the subjects of the experiments are words, instead of people.

 **Word-Embedding Factual Association Test (WEFAT):** WEFAT is used to assess the